 In a mixing bowl, combine mayonnaise and Sriracha (to taste).
+Set aside.

 Make the Citrus-Miso Sauce

-Then stir in 1½ tsp. lemon juice, 1½ tsp. lime juice, 1 tsp. olive oil, and a pinch of salt and pepper until mixed.
+Stir in 1½ tsp. lemon juice, 1½ tsp. lime juice, 1 tsp. olive oil, and a pinch of salt and pepper.
+Set aside.

-Cook the Salmon
+Cook Salmon and Finish Dish

 Place a medium non-stick pan over medium heat and add 1 tsp. olive oil.
 Add salmon, skin side up, to hot pan and cook until salmon reaches a minimum internal temperature of 145 degrees, 4-6 minutes per side.

-Remove pan from burner.
+Remove from burner.

 Plate dish as pictured on front of card, placing salmon on citrus-miso sauce and garnishing Brussels sprouts with bang bang sauce and cilantro.
 Bon appétit!